Business/Career Tech

 Cloud-based Office Suites (for Collaborative Work)

-In recent times, major software providers like Google and Microsoft have introduced a cloud-based, online version of their Office packages to all internet-enabled digital devices.
+In recent times, major software providers like Google and Microsoft have introduced cloud-based Office packages to all internet-enabled digital devices.
 Rather than just having a local, installed version of Office apps on your device with no connection.
-A cloud-based office package helps colleagues working on a project to share, edit and comment on files in real-time, while they are still watching.
+A cloud-based office package helps colleagues working on a project to share, edit and comment on files in real-time.

 This compensates for not being physically together at once, though they must work together.
 It also allows for quick and refined completion of projects.
 Google Suite and Microsoft Office 365 are the most famous cloud-based collaborative office apps today.

-Google Drive, Dropbox, OneDrive, iCloud, Proton Drive are examples of popular and effective cloud storage tools.
+Google Drive, Dropbox, OneDrive, iCloud, and Proton Drive are examples of popular and effective cloud storage tools.

 There is an ever-increasing threat to the security of personal and corporate data.
 Largely because lots of people access data on several devices via the public, virtual space of the internet.
-Where hackers are constantly scavenging for victims and exploiting loopholes to grab sensitive data.
-To guard against this, it is essential for a remote worker to have robust security tools to secure data on their phones and personal computers.
+And hackers are constantly scavenging for victims and exploiting loopholes to grab sensitive data.
+To guard against this, it is essential for a remote worker to have robust security tools.
+They can be used to secure data on their phones and personal computers.

 The most critical types of security apps every remote worker should have include:

-Virtual Private Networks (VPN) to encrypt files while sending and receiving them across the internet, especially on a public wireless network (e.g. CyberGhost, NordVPN, OpenVPN, ExpressVPN, AnyConnect).
+Virtual Private Networks (VPN) to encrypt files while sending and receiving them across the internet, especially on a public wireless network.
+Notable examples include CyberGhost, NordVPN, OpenVPN, ExpressVPN, and AnyConnect).

 Password Manager to store all your different website sign-in passwords and PINs in an encrypted database (which you don’t need to remember).
-Only one remembered password is needed to guard that entire database (e.g. Password Managers found in all the renowned browsers like Chrome, Safari, Firefox and Edge.
-Or apps such as 1Password, Bitwarden and KeePass).
+Only one remembered password is needed to guard that entire database.
+Password Managers are found in all the renowned browsers like Chrome, Safari, Firefox and Edge.
+Apps such as 1Password, Bitwarden, and KeePass are equally useful in this regard.

 File backup software to regularly save the latest copies of your files (e.g. BackupPC, FBackUp, IDrive, DropBox, Google Drive, Acronis, pCloud, Veeam).

 2FA (2-factor authentication) tools inside apps and sites.
-Used to generate unique codes sent to your phone number, email address or an authenticator app.
+It is used to generate unique codes sent to your phone number, email address or an authenticator app.
 This is an extra layer of security after signing in to a site or app with your password.

 Remote Desktop software

-You can connect to a remote computer in another location and work on it as if you are physically there, using a remote desktop software.
+You can connect to a remote computer in another location and work on it as if you are physically there.
+This can be done using a remote desktop software.
 It is commonly used to troubleshoot, control or simply work on another computer across a network from your own.
 You can also work on an office computer (e.g. a centralized data storage) from a remote location using this feature.

 For instance, Microsoft has a built-in Remote Desktop feature in the Windows operating system.
 Other useful remote desktop software include Teamviewer, Apple Remote Desktop, Chrome Remote Desktop, AnyDesk, RemotePC, and GoToMyPC.